 Give Back Globally

-If you are ready to commit one week or more of your time and immerse yourself in remarkable cultures, the ADA's Health Volunteers Overseas Dental Education Program offers extraordinary opportunities to make significant contributions to underserved populations beyond your community and U.S. borders.
+If you are ready to commit one week or more of your time and immerse yourself in remarkable cultures, the ADA Foundation and Health Volunteers Overseas Dental Education Program offers extraordinary opportunities to make significant contributions to underserved populations beyond your community and U.S. borders.

 - ADA Foundation International Volunteer Website outlines valuable information to assist you with all aspects of volunteering overseas – from preparing for your trip to returning home.
 And with an extensive inventory of organizations that offer international volunteer opportunities to dental professionals, you're sure to find a program for you.